-But when her first husband -- John Allen Muhammad -- “turned” on her, Mildred knew she had to protect herself and her family.
+But when her ex- husband -- John Allen Muhammad -- “turned” on her, Mildred knew she had to protect herself and her children.

-When he emptied out their bank accounts, kidnapped their children, and disappeared, she had to learn to navigate the legal system, all while making sure that he did not find her.
-She had no money, no job, and she was living in a shelter for abused women when she began her uphill battle to find and her children.
+Unfortunately, he was able to empty out their bank accounts, kidnapped their children, and disappeared.
+She had to learn to navigate the legal system, all while making sure that he did not find her.
+She had no money, no job, and she was living in a shelter, under an assumed name for safety, when she began her uphill battle to find and take care of her children.

 She finally got the children back when a judge in Washington State awarded her full custody.
-She knew that if she was going to stay alive, she needed to be both strong and smart.
+She knew that if she was going to stay alive, she needed to be both strong, smart and leave the area.
 Mildred fled with her children from Washington State to Maryland.
-She honestly did not think that her ex-husband would be able to find out where she was living; she certainly did not believe he was a physical danger to anyone other than herself.
+She honestly did not think that her ex-husband would be able to find out where she was living; she certainly did not believe he was a physical threat to anyone other than herself.

 When a sniper began shooting people in the DC metro area, it did not occur to her that the shooter could be her ex-husband, John Allen Muhammad.
 Like everyone else, she was looking for a white van, barely taking notice of the blue Caprice parked in front of her house.

 The chilling manner in which John Muhammad stalked Mildred, while senselessly shooting innocent men, women, and even children, places her in a unique position that allows her to address these major issues: